 Sometimes people want to use broken glass in concrete.
 For example, an artist might want to make a mosaic using glass fragments of different colors.
 Or someone may think glass aggregates in terrazzo or concrete would be a good way to make use of post-consumer waste glass.
 However, this kind of application is likely to end in tears—the glass will react, generate gel, and expand, causing the three-armed cracks and eventual disintegration characteristic of alkali-silica reaction.

 Mitigating alkali-silica reaction

 In many parts of the country, it’s either impossible or very expensive to obtain aggregates that won’t react like this.
 Here in Minnesota, we can specify granite (crystalline silica) aggregates at a premium price.
-In New Mexico, the local aggregates are highly reactive.
+In New Mexico, all the local aggregates are highly reactive.
 What do you do then?

 It’s all in the timing.
 If you have a reactive aggregate, you need to provide a source of silica that will react with the alkalis before the aggregate does.
 Supplementary cementitious materials such as fly ash, silica fume, and slag cement are all effective mitigation measures.
 You can use ASTM C1567 to test combinations of materials with your aggregate to make sure the expansions are within acceptable limits.